VinnyChase28/law-assistant-dashboard/README.md

 `npm i && npm run dev`

-## Run server

-run `npm run dev` to launch the project

 ## Prisma

-- If making db changes, you can run `npx prisma migrate dev`and then `npx prisma generate` to generate the prisma client.
+- If making db changes, you can run `npx prisma migrate dev`to create a new migration and then `npx prisma generate` to generate the prisma client.
 As this is still an alpha stage project, hard db resets may be needed.
 In that case, you can run `npx prisma db push --force-reset` and then `npx prisma generate` to do a hard db reset.